-This is objective type question paper and will emphasize on basic aptitude, logical reasoning, basic questions on computers and mathematics.
+This paper will emphasize on Basic aptitude, Logical reasoning, basic questions on computers and mathematics.

 Paper II is subject paper.
-Based on the graduation, candidate has to appear for relevant subject papers.
+Based on the applicant's graduation discipline, has to appear for one of the following relevant subject papers.

 Linear Independence, Span, Basis, Orthonormal Set, Gram-Schmidt Orthogo- nalization Process, Inner Product, Dual Space, Eigen Space, Rank of a Matrix, Cayley-Hamiltonian Theorem, Similar Matrices, Linear Operator, Hermetian, Unitary and Normal Matrices, Spectral Decomposition.

-Basic Concepts of Groups, Cyclic Group, Cosets, Elementary Concepts of Rings and Fields
+Basic Concepts of Groups, Cyclic Group, Cosets, Elementary Concepts of Rings and Field

 Concepts of sets of Real numbers, Sequence of Real Numbers, Continuous and Diﬀerentiable Functions, Rolle’s Theorem, Mean Value Theorem and Taylor Se- ries, Reimann Integration